The Legend of Alon D'ar: Plot

 The plot revolves around the main character Jarik.
 At the start of the game, his village is attacked and his home burned to the ground.
 The attacking force appears to be an army of Dagani, but Jarik alone realizes that they are actually shapeshifters taking the form of Dagani so they may incite a war between them and the humans.
 After a strange vision, an odd mark is burned into his hand, which the village elder identifies as a mystic sigil.
 Jarik sets out to discover the origin of this symbol and prevent war from destroying his homeland.
 In his travels he strikes up an uneasy partnership with the mistrusting Dagani Tahir and after helping Tahir set the soul of his brother to rest, the two eventually grow to a deep trust.
 Soon after Jarik is visited by the spirits of heroes past and learns that the mystic sigil gives him the power to transform into the terrifying Juggernaut.
 They continue the fight to the Kemerarr Highlands where they meet the outcast Tylonee and her dragon guardian Yi.
 Tylonee agrees to join the party in the hopes of vanquishing a great evil so she can be forgiven for her crimes and return to her homeland.
 The final member of the crew is Sundeep, a mage and a member of the lizard-like Sarojin.
 The team saves him from a dark cave where he was held captive, as Sarojin become weaker the longer they don't bask in sunlight.
 Freeing him allows the team to use his ability to teleport to previous areas.

+Development

+The game was originally scheduled to be released in November 2001.